practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 strategies will become, but it is also hard to keep up with them because they do slow down the maintenance process a little bit.
-Whenever you feel that pressure, remember that you are looking out for the future of your project by focusing on quality, and do what you can to educate others so that they understand why that matters.
+Whenever you feel that pressure, remember that you are looking out for the future of your project by focusing on quality, and then do what you can to educate others so that they understand why these issues matter.

 Every project is different, and you may find that there are other ways to keep a high quality standard without following the guidelines we've discussed in this